cdlib/cedilla_ui/README.md

 Because the webdriver server running the Protractor (Selenium) tests would need to connect to an aggregator it is impractical to run the tests in Travis.

-The protractor tests can be run from the Cedilla UI project using the command 'grunt protractor:run'.
+The protractor tests can be run from the Cedilla UI project using the commands:

+grunt serve
+grunt protractor:run

 ### License